1. HOME

 • valued.

-Image: portrait of a family at dinner.
-Text: how to give a speech to welcome someone new to your family.
+Image: painting of a large family at dinner.
+Text overlay: how to give a speech to welcome someone new to your family.

 Short, simple and sincere